We consider promoting British Values an important part of personal development which supports a strong community ethos.

 Holy Trinity School and Sixth Form Centre is committed to serving its community.
-Within our We CARE ethos, we have always embodied British values.
 We recognise the multi-cultural, multi-faith and ever-changing nature of the United Kingdom.
 We also understand the vital role we have in ensuring that groups or individuals within the school are not subjected to intimidation or radicalisation by those wishing to pressurise, or illegally influence them.

 Within the Prep School, teachers and pupils demonstrate and promote the values in the following ways: